 The first aspect of your Drexel furniture to take into consideration when endeavouring to find its value is its condition.
-As Drexel furniture products were largely factory manufactured, there are sure to be a multitude of pieces just like yours on the market, and if the condition of your piece is not up to par, it will be left with very little value.
-It is important to search every part of your furniture, including the insides of drawers and cabinets, for signs of damage.
-One must be careful to look out for scuffs, scratches, chips, missing handles or knobs, discoloration, warping, and any other such compromises in quality.
-However if your piece has a knick or two, this is not the end of the world in terms of its value.
-Furthermore, if your piece is damaged it may be worth looking into to have it repaired by a professional; however it is crucial to never make any changes to any collectible item before consulting an appraiser first.
+As Drexel furniture products were primarily factory manufactured, there are sure to be a multitude of pieces just like yours on the market, and if the condition of your piece is not up to par, it will be left with very little value.
+It is essential to search every part of your furniture, including the insides of drawers and cabinets, for signs of damage.
+One must be careful to look out for scuffs, scratches, chips, missing handles or knobs, discolouration, warping, and any other such compromises in quality.
+However, if your piece has a knick or two, this is not the end of the world in terms of its value.
+Furthermore, if your piece is damaged, it may be worth looking into having it repaired by a professional; however, it is crucial to never make any changes to any collectable item before consulting an expert first.

 The next feature of your furniture to account for is its age and rarity.
-This factor is what will distinguish whether your item will be worth simply a few hundred pounds, or a few thousand.
-As with any sector of the collectible market, some pieces will be rarer and more sought after than others.
-For example, the 1930s "Touraine" bedroom set, inspired by Louis XV, was one of the company's most successful designs, and remains highly coveted by buyers today.
-Certain pieces from the company's "Avenue" line of designs can be worth up to thousands, such as the burl wood and brass chinoiserie nightstands, can be worth up to thousands.
-However, it is essential to consider that even if your piece may be scarce, the ultimate determining factor is whether or not there is someone willing to buy it on the market; if the demand of a piece does not at least meet its supply, it may take some time to sell.
+This factor is what will distinguish whether your item will be worth simply a few hundred pounds or a few thousand.
+As with any sector of the collectable market, some pieces will be rarer and more sought after than others.
+For example, the 1930s "Touraine" bedroom set, inspired by Louis XV, was one of the company's most successful designs and remains highly coveted by buyers today.
+Certain pieces from the company's "Avenue" line of designs, such as burl wood and brass chinoiserie nightstands, can be worth up to thousands.
+However, it is essential to consider that even if your piece may be scarce, the ultimate determining factor is whether or not someone is willing to buy it on the market; if the demand for a piece does not at least meet its supply, it may take some time to sell.

-Of course the most crucial step to take when seeking to find the value of your item is to consult a professional appraiser.
+The most crucial step to take when seeking to find the value of your item is to consult an expert.
 Only an expert in the field will be able to determine the most accurate estimate, as they will be able to use their years of knowledge and expertise in order to reduce the margin of error as much as possible.
-Especially with as niche of an area of the market as Drexel furniture, seeking the opinion of a specialist is absolutely essential.
-Luckily there are professionals in the field available here at Value My Stuff who can assist in your valuation needs, so that you can find out how much your Drexel furniture is worth today!
+Especially with a niche of an area of the market as Drexel furniture, seeking the opinion of a specialist is essential.
+Luckily, there are professionals in the field available here at Value My Stuff who can assist in your valuation needs so that you can find out how much your Drexel furniture is worth today!
 Start a valuation of your Drexel Furniture here!